xmtp/example-chat-react/README.md

 The XMTP React Chat example app has been archived and this repo is no longer being maintained.

-You can still fork this repo and existing forks continue to work.

 Check out these other supported app repos you can use for guidance and inspiration when building with XMTP:

 - The [XMTP Quickstart React chat app](https://github.com/xmtp/xmtp-quickstart-react) demonstrates the core capabilities of the XMTP client SDK, providing code you can use to learn to build a basic messaging app.